Buttock augmentation, also known as gluteal augmentation, is a cosmetic surgical procedure that enhances the buttocks’ size, shape, and contour.

 By following these long-term aftercare tips, the patient can ensure that their buttock augmentation results last many years.

-There are several different methods for buttock augmentation, including fat grafting, butt implants, and buttock lift.
+There are several different methods for buttock augmentation, including fat grafting (BBL), butt implants, and buttock lift.
 The cost of buttock augmentation can vary depending on the technique, the surgeon’s experience, and the clinic’s location.

 Frequently Asked Questions